w3f/Grants-Program/applications/application-template.md

 If this application is in response to an RFP, please indicate this on the first line of this section.

-If this is an application for a follow-up grant (the continuation of an earlier, successful W3F grant), please provide name and/or pull request of said grant on the first line of this section.
+If this is an application for a follow-up grant (the continuation of an earlier, successful W3F grant), please provide the name and/or pull request of said grant on the first line of this section.

 ### Overview

 Please provide the following:

-- If the name of your project is not descriptive, a tag line (one sentence summary).
+- If the name of your project is not descriptive, a tagline (one sentence summary).
 - A brief description of your project.
 - An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama.
 - An indication of why your team is interested in creating this project.